munnep/tfe_aws_active-active_agents/README.md

 terraform destroy
 ```

-- You now have a TFE active/active cluster
+- You now have a TFE active/active cluster with agents

 ## testing